pRECEPTORship & clinical residency

 I live in the US but want to do some of my clinical practicum in another country.
 Is this possible?

-Yes, but I don't have any preceptors or opportunities for clinical placement near me.
+I don't have any preceptors or opportunities for clinical placement near me.